3Hren/cocaine-framework-d/README.md

 Cocaine Framework for D language.
 ================================

 No longer in development, because D sucks.
+But maybe this code could be useful for someone.